The race is always fun, but the portages are tough!

 The coveted NBMCA Mattawa River Canoe Race Trophy is awarded to the team with the best overall time.
 Category champions are awarded with unique medals.
 Prizes are awarded to the top three finishers in each category with Category champions being honoured with a unique medal that captures the spirit of the race and the region.
 Participants who pre-register by June 30 receive a race shirt.

 Paddlers who have participated in the race for five, ten, or fifteen years enter the Five and Dime Club and receive commemorative pins.
+Special acknowledgement for those who have paddled 20, 25 and 30 years in the race!!
 (Would you believe there are paddlers who've raced 25+ years?
-And the oldest paddler - 78 years young!)
+And the most senior paddler - 78 years young!)

-All proceeds from the race and sponsorship support the North Bay-Mattawa Conservation Authority’s Stewardship and Outreach Programs including the Chippewa Creek EcoPath and the Adopt-the-Creek Program and Restore Your Shore.
+All proceeds from the race and sponsorship support the North Bay-Mattawa Conservation Authority’s Stewardship and Outreach Programs including the Chippewa Creek EcoPath and the Adopt-the-Creek Program.

 For more information, please contact the North Bay-Mattawa Conservation Authority